mesosphere/dcos-kubernetes-quickstart/README.md

 - [ ] Ability to dynamically expand the Kubernetes nodes
 - [ ] Non-disruptive Kubernetes version upgrades

+In the future, we will be open-sourcing the underlying Kubernetes framework code.
+Stay tuned for details.

 For more details, please see the [docs folder](docs) as well was the official [service docs](https://docs.mesosphere.com/service-docs/beta-kubernetes/0.2.2-1.7.7-beta)